 The directors have acknowledged the latest guidance on going concern.
-Although the Group is profitable it has net current liabilities of £210m at 31 December 2018 (2017: £230m) as a result of loans from group companies.
-The company has the continuing support of its ultimate parent, the Brunei Investment Agency and the directors have considered its ability to provide support.
+Although the Group has net current liabilities of £40m as at 31 December 2019 (2018: £210m) as a result of loans from group companies, the company has the continuing support of its ultimate parent, the Brunei Investment Agency and the directors have considered its ability to provide support.
 The Directors have reviewed the Group's budget for the next year and considered other plans, concluding that the Group is well placed to manage its business risks successfully.
 For these reasons, the directors are satisfied that, at the time of approving the financial statements, it is appropriate to adopt the going concern basis in preparing the financial statements.